Earth Hour 2022: Activities to Honor the Planet in the Dark

 Earth Hour is always held at the end of March.
 This year, Earth Hour falls on Saturday, March 26, 2022, from 8:30 p.m. to 9:30 p.m., your local time.
 While it would be cool if everyone all around the world went dark at the same time, sundown is at a different time in each time zone — so no matter where you are in the world on Saturday, start winding down after dinner and shut the lights at 8:30 p.m. for one hour.

 Here are some Earth Hour activities you can do in the dark.

-If you’ll be staying in, here are some indoor Earth Hour activities you can do — either by yourself, with your family, with your quarantine pod, or anyone in between:
+If you’ll be staying in, here are some indoor Earth Hour activities you can do — either by yourself, with family and friends, or anyone in between:

-- Host your own Earth Hour livestream for your social media friends and followers — Earth Hour has a few suggestions on the website.
+- Host your own Earth Hour gathering (either in-person or a livestream) for your friends and/or followers — Earth Hour has a few suggestions on the website.

 - Do some candlelit yoga or meditation.

 - Set an Earth-related resolution — maybe you want to use less single-use plastic, eat more plant-based, or get involved in climate action over the next year.

 - Go stargazing.

 - Pick up trash around your neighborhood (as long as it’s well-lit).

 - Spread the message about Earth Hour on social media.